aguilarpgc/coding-inverview-preparation/README.md

 # Coding Interview Preparation

-This is a work in progress where I'll continue updating and adding topics, resources and anything related to coding interview preparations
+This is a work in progress where I'll continue updating and adding topics, resources and anything related to coding interview preparations.
+Also, this is a repositoy for coding solutions related to Leetcode and Codeforces problems.

 ## Topics
 ### Data Structures